Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Beechupally

-Gnana Saraswati Temple: Bring your children for a ceremony of Aksharabhayam and be blessed by Goddess Saraswati in Basar
+Gnana Saraswati Temple: Bring your children for a ceremony of Aksharabhyasam and be blessed by Goddess Saraswati in Basar

-Built to honour Goddess Saraswati, this temple in Basar is one of the two famous temples in whole of India, the first located in Jammu and Kashmir.
+Built to honor Goddess Saraswati, this temple in Basar is one of the two famous temples in the whole of India dedicated to Goddess Saraswati, the first one located in Jammu and Kashmir.
 Since this Hindu deity Saraswati is considered to be the Goddess of Knowledge, many devotees bring their children to attend a ceremony called Aksharabhyasam.
-It is a famous South Indian ritual before the kids receive formal education.
+It is a famous South Indian ritual before the kids receive any kind of formal education.

 - Main Deity: Goddess Saraswati